biopython/biopython/DEPRECATED.rst

 Bio.GA
 ======
-This was deprecated in Biopython 1.70.
+This was deprecated in Biopython 1.70, and removed in Release 1.73.
 Please consider using a dedicated genetic algorithm library like DEAP instead.

 Bio.NeuralNetwork
 =================